sanjaymantoor/arm-aks-vz/Readme.md

+# About Verrazzano installation on K8s

-This repository contains vz installation scripts on Kubernetes.
+This repository contains scripts which installs verrazzano on K8s using vz cli.